Pahal-7974/nl-expat-guide/README.md

 ## Why not scrape the source websites?

-For a small, legally-sensitive corpus like this, manually curating ~15-20 pages was faster than building a compliant scraper, and it sidesteps open questions around government site terms of service and the EU database right.
-It also produces a better product: source accuracy and provenance matter more here than raw volume, since bad information about immigration has real consequences for someone.
+I manually curated 12 pages rather than scraping IND and government websites.
+For a small, legally-sensitive corpus, that was faster than building an automated scraper.
+It's also arguably a better product since the source text is specific to immigration content, valuing quality over quantity.

 ## Design tradeoffs (and what I'd revisit at scale)

-- **Chunk size (350 words, 50-word overlap):** smaller chunks retrieve more precisely but lose surrounding context; larger chunks keep context but dilute relevance scores.
-This was tuned by eye for explanatory prose, not systematically evaluated — with more time I'd build a small labelled eval set (question → correct source) and grid-search chunk size/overlap against retrieval accuracy.
-- **FAISS `IndexFlatIP` (exact search):** fine up to roughly 100k–1M vectors, after which exact search gets slow.
-At real scale (the full IND + gemeente site corpus) I'd move to an approximate index (HNSW or IVF) and accept a small recall tradeoff for speed, or move to a managed vector DB if this needed to be a multi-tenant service.
+- **Chunk size (350 words, 50-word overlap):** I converted each source into one vector to embed them.
+The documents were small enough that they didn't need to be further chunked, and I used these directly to make the vectors.
+I had 12 vectors with one "chunk” each for 12 documents.
+Each document has two url sources that get preserved.
+- **FAISS `IndexFlatIP` (exact search):** I'm using FAISS with an exact search index.
+It checks similarity against every vector directly, which is fine up to roughly 100,000 to a million vectors, and gives perfect recall.
+This makes my current version easy to scale from 12 to a couple hundred thousand vectors.
+Beyond that, we'd have to look at other ways to implement the recall.
 - **Local embedding model (MiniLM, 384-dim):** fast and free, but lower quality than larger hosted embedding models.
 Good enough for a focused 3-topic demo; I'd re-evaluate against a larger model if the corpus grew to cover all IND permit types.
-- **Answer-only-from-context prompting:** the main hallucination guardrail.
-  It's not foolproof — the model can still misread a chunk — so a production version would need an evaluation set of known Q&A pairs plus a way to flag low-confidence answers (e.g. low retrieval similarity score) for a "I'm not sure, check the IND directly" response instead of a confident-sounding guess.
+- **Answer-only-from-context prompting:** The main safeguard against wrong answers is the prompt itself.
+The model is instructed to answer only from retrieved context and say so plainly if it can't.
+First tests showed that queries asking to ignore instructions could succeed in model deviations, but I fixed that in later versions.
 - **Source freshness:** immigration and tax rules change (the 2026/2027 30% ruling rate change is a good example).
 Right now the corpus is static.
 At scale this needs a re-scraping/re-ingestion schedule, versioning so old